-system enter the system name of the listening entry with a network type of local loopback in the ROUTE-FILE (see UNIX-Connect System user-id enter a user-id which is valid on the local UNIX system.
-If the user-id has a password this must be entered, separated from the user-id by a comma.
+Terms Definition system Enter the system name of the listening entry with a network type of local loopback in the ROUTE-FILE (see UNIX-Connect System Administration Guide). user-id Enter a user-id which is valid on the local UNIX system.
+If the user-id has a password this must be entered, separated from the user-id by a comma. account Press Return . server Enter the name of the server program, which for this example program is /usr/RCS/examples/server. timeout Enter a value between 1 and 255 which indicates (in minutes) the time within which the connection must be made.

-Administration Guide).